NikhilBagwe/web-dev-notes/JS/14 - Polyfill for bind() method.md

 - When we pass multiple arguments, only one is passed.
 - So we have to extract them and pass.
-- Since we are passing an array of args,  we have to use apply() instead of call()
+- Since now we are passing an array of args,  we have to use apply() instead of call()

 ```js
 let printFullName = function (hometown) {